 You're exercising to change your body.
 But that change only happens when you've provided your body with the right stimuli (in the right amount) to adapt, with consistent effort and adequate rest over time.
 Unfortunately, spending hours in the gym or working out until complete and utter exhaustion every single session is sending the wrong message to your body.

 Excessive training impacts the stress hormone cortisol as well as other key hormones.
-The results of a 2004 study published in the British Journal of Sports Medicine found that athletes who trained excessively had reduced their testosterone levels by around 30 percent below the normal range.
+The results of a 2004 study in the British Journal of Sports Medicine found that athletes who trained excessively had reduced their testosterone levels by around 30 percent below the normal range.
 (Note: This is an older study.)

 You want to reach a sweet spot where your training volume and intensity is at a good balance with recovery.
 Track your workouts and never spend more than 50 to 70 minutes in a resistance workout and no more than four to five strength training sessions a week.
 Aiming for 24 total sets of exercise in an entire workout is a good starting point for beginners and intermediates, with up to 36 sets for more advanced.